sstoikov/piki-music-dataset/README.md

 # Piki Music Dataset
 We present the **Piki Music dataset** with the goal of enabling researchers and practitioners from the RecSys community to mitigate the noisy feedback and self-selection biases inherent in the data collected by existing music platforms.

 The Piki Music dataset currently consists of 2723 anonymized users, 66,532 anonymized songs and 500K binary ratings and the data collection is still on-going.
+The Piki Music app is available for download [here](https://piki.page.link/AcVj).

 In this repo, we release the dataset(`data/piki_dataset.csv`) and the code for conducting the experiments in our paper "Evaluating Music Recommendations with Binary Feedback for Multiple Stakeholders"[[arxiv link](www.arxiv.org)]